 If you have questions about the schooling show series, please contact the schooling show coordinator by email at email@example.com.

 Shows are managed by and are the sole responsibility of the respective facility.
 The IDCTA is not responsible for policing show managers or facilities regarding how to run their shows.
 The IDCTA encourages riders to vote with their entry fees at shows which are safe, fun and which offer appropriate learning experiences.

 BECOME AN IDCTA MEMBER:

-Adult Amateur: Competitors shall compete as Adults from the beginning of the calendar year in which they reach the age of 22.
-An Adult Amateur does not accept payment for teaching lessons, training or showing horses for others.
+Adult Amateur: Competitors shall compete as adults from the beginning of the calendar year in which they reach the age of 22.

-FINALS: At the end of the schooling series, a dressage and combined test show with Championship Classes and a Mini Event with Championship Classes will be held at the facility listed in the current omnibus.
-Anyone may participate in these final shows of the season, but to ride in the Championship Classes at the finals, you must qualify by riding in the IDCTA Schooling show series and be a member of the IDCTA at the time you ride your qualifying tests.
+FINALS: At the end of the season, a dressage and CT show with Championship Classes for Jr/YR, AA, and Open divisions will be held at Silverwood Farm in Camp Lake Wisconsin and a Mini Event show with Championship Classes will be held at Winsom Farm in Beecher Illinois.
+Anyone may take part at these championship shows but to ride in the Championship Classes at the finals, you must qualify by riding in the IDCTA schooling show series AND be a member of the IDCTA at the time you ride your qualifying tests.
 Remember, tests in the Championship Classes must be ridden without whips and from memory.
-Winners of the Championship Classes will be presented with ribbons and prizes at the Championship shows and will receive certificates of merit at the annual IDCTA banquet in January.
+Winners of the Championship Classes will be presented with ribbons and prizes at the Championship shows.

 QUALIFYING FOR DRESSAGE CHAMPIONSHIP CLASSES: